 What other supplies should I bring for my children?

 - child's passport, visa and other proof of citizenship

-- notarized statements from spouse/ex-spouse if traveling alone with kids under 18
+- signed statements from spouse/ex-spouse if traveling alone with kids under 18

-- notarized forms if traveling with grandchildren/kids under 18 who aren't your own
+- signed forms if traveling with grandchildren/kids under 18 who aren't your own

 - pediatrician's name and phone numbers (daytime and emergency)

 - child's prescription drugs or other important medication (in carry-on bag)